MichaIng/DietPi-Docs/docs/usage.md

 ## How to do an automatic base installation at first boot

 DietPi offers the option for an automatic first boot installation.
-Normally, at the first boot there is an installation procedure which sets up your system initially.
-At this point the steps described in the section ["First logon on DietPi"](http://localhost:8000/docs/install/#4-first-logon-on-dietpi) are conducted.
+Normally, during the first system boot there is an installation procedure which sets up your system initially.
+The steps described in the section ["First logon on DietPi"](http://localhost:8000/docs/install/#4-first-logon-on-dietpi) are then conducted.

 ![dietpi-login01](assets/images/dietpi-login01.jpg){: width="640" height="371" loading="lazy"}

 These steps need an amount of user interaction which can be overcome with the automatic base installation option described in this section.
-The initial automatization is based on the configuration file `/boot/dietpi.txt`.
-It can be edited before the first boot and will be evaluated during the first boot.
-On subsequent boot procedures, the most options are not evaluated any more.
+The automatized setup is based on the configuration file `/boot/dietpi.txt`.
+It can be edited prior to the first boot and will be evaluated during the first boot procedure.
+On subsequent boot procedures, the most options in the file are not evaluated any more.

 ??? info "Editing the file `dietpi.txt`"